Social Security: 2025 COLA Increase and Managing Taxes on Benefits

 If combined income is above $44,000, up to 85% of Social Security benefits may be subject to tax.

-Reviewing your annual Social Security benefit statement—which shows benefit payouts for the current year—with your financial professional and tax advisor can help you make more informed decisions on your benefit withdrawal strategy and potential tax and financial implications.
+Reviewing your annual Social Security benefit statement—which shows benefit payouts—with your financial professional and tax advisor can help you make informed decisions on your benefit-claiming strategy and potential tax and financial implications.

 Consider these tips to minimize the tax burden on your Social Security benefits.

-Income tax withholding can save you from an unpleasant surprise come tax season.
-For instance, if you take distributions from an IRA (Individual Retirement Account) or pension plan, you can request to withhold income taxes, including the amount you expect to owe on Social Security benefits .
+If you take distributions from an IRA or other retirement plan, you can request to withhold income taxes, including the amount you expect to owe on Social Security benefits .
 Generally, your retirement plan custodian will withhold 10% on taxable distributions, unless you provide different withholding instructions.

 Use IRS Form W-4V.